Why Compliance Transformation?

 Essential Prerequisites

-- Executive Sponsorship: VP-level or C-level champion who can remove blockers
+- Executive Sponsorship: VP/C-level champion who can remove blockers

 - Pilot Team: Identified team willing to be first adopter